Why Lead Without Authority?

 Throughout history, people who are considered some of the greatest leaders were not given authority by any organization, power, committee or group.
 They just made the decision to lead from where they were.

 Many of our most notable leaders recognized an urgent need.
 They had a desire for a better reality and wanted to create opportunities for others.
 It was important to ensure that people in their community, or sphere of influence, could reach a higher level of potential.
-These leaders, without authority, took bold steps to communicate a greater need in a way that attracted others.
 The people around them could clearly see how this new opportunity for a better life could lead to an improved future for themselves and their families.

 Jim and Ginny Rogers